Nina-fm/nina.fm-website-v1/README.md

-# nina.fm-website
+# Nina.fm website

+## Setup
-The index.html file will attempt to include a env.js file from the root.
+The `index.html` file will attempt to include a `env.js` file from the root.
-You can use it to overide javascript variables for development purposes as follows :
+So you should create this file in the root folder and use it to override javascript variables for development purposes as follows:

 ```javascript
 var auth_server_url = "http://my_auth_server_url";